Greenbank

 Greenbank shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 17.0%, significantly lower than Greater Brisbane's average of 30.5%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.4%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.7%).
-Trade and technical skills are prominent, with 42.4% of residents aged 15+ holding vocational credentials – advanced diplomas (11.0%) and certificates (31.4%).
+Bachelor degrees are most common at 12.4%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.7%).
+Vocational credentials are prevalent, with 42.4% of residents aged 15+ holding them, including advanced diplomas (11.0%) and certificates (31.4%).
+Educational participation is high, with 30.1% of residents currently enrolled in formal education, comprising 10.7% in primary, 9.5% in secondary, and 4.1% in tertiary education.

-Educational participation is high, with 30.1% of residents currently enrolled in formal education.
+Educational participation is notably high, with 30.1% of residents currently enrolled in formal education.
 This includes 10.7% in primary education, 9.5% in secondary education, and 4.1% pursuing tertiary education.

 Frequently Asked Questions - Education